I am an experienced psychotherapist working in private practice and based in the Bloomsbury and King’s Cross / Camden areas of central London.

 Living and working with people facing difficulties has always been part of my life.
 So my therapy practice is grounded in compassion for the suffering of others.
 Life can get better.
 Emotional healing is possible.

-My aim is to be able to support you no matter who you are.
+My aim is to be able to support you, no matter who you are.
 No issue is too deep set.
-But equally, please never think your difficulty is too small or not worthy of counselling.
-If it is upsetting or problematic for you, then counselling may help.
-This could be just a few sessions without needing longer term therapy.
+Equally, please never think your difficulty is too small or not worthy of counselling.
+If it is upsetting or problematic for you, a short period of therapy may help.

-I am a fully qualified counsellor, working in private practice in central London mostly with adults.
+I am a fully qualified and work mostly with adults.
 This follows 30 years’ experience working in counselling, mentoring and providing individual support in various roles.
-As a result, I work with most issues, but have a special interest in working with adults who suffered abuse or neglect in childhood.
+As a result, I work with most issues, but have a special interest in working with adults who suffered, trauma, abuse or neglect in childhood.
 Please see the Questions page for more information on this.

 My informal counselling experience began with providing peer-to-peer support for students.
 Later I did the same for employees in the City (the financial quarter of London) who were leading self-destructive lifestyles.
 Then, in the days before social media I set up and ran an online support group for people with gender identity issues.

 My basic counselling skills were forged through living in a probation hostel for young men and providing support for homeless men with alcohol problems.
 As part of my training and post-qualification development, I was a volunteer counsellor for a charities supporting: